How Much Does Skylight Installation Cost in 2026?

 Venting (Operable) Skylights: $1,400-$3,200 Installed

 Venting skylights open to allow air circulation.
-Manual versions use a crank or push bar, while electric and solar-powered models open with a switch or remote control.
+Manual versions use a crank handle or push bar, while electric and solar-powered models open with a switch, remote control, or smartphone app.
+The opening mechanism adds $400-$900 to the cost compared to a fixed skylight of the same size.

 Best for:

-- Kitchens and bathrooms where moisture builds up
+- Kitchens and bathrooms where moisture and steam build up

-- Bedrooms and living areas where you want fresh air
+- Bedrooms and living areas where fresh air circulation matters

-Why they cost more: The opening mechanism adds complexity to both the unit and the installation.
-Your contractor needs to ensure the flashing and seals are perfect since any flaw in a venting skylight leads to leaks.
+Why they cost more: The hinge mechanism, seals, and weather stripping add complexity.
+Your contractor needs to ensure flashing and seals are perfect since any flaw in a venting skylight leads to leaks.
+Many premium models include rain sensors that automatically close the skylight when moisture is detected.

 Tubular Skylights (Sun Tunnels): $700-$1,600 Installed

-Tubular skylights are a budget-friendly way to bring natural light into small spaces.
-A dome on the roof captures sunlight and channels it through a reflective tube into the room below, where a diffuser spreads the light.
+Tubular skylights are the most budget-friendly way to bring natural light into small or interior spaces.
+A dome on the roof captures sunlight and channels it through a highly reflective tube (10-14 inches in diameter) into the room below, where a diffuser lens spreads the light evenly.

 Best for:

-Limitations: They do not provide a view of the sky, and they deliver less light than a full-size skylight.
-But for the price, they are hard to beat.
+Limitations: Sun tunnels do not provide a view of the sky and deliver less light than a full-size skylight.
+They also cannot be vented.
+But for the price, they are the best value for bringing daylight into spaces that would otherwise rely entirely on electric lighting.

 Electric Venting Skylights: $2,000-$4,500 Installed

-Electric venting skylights open and close at the touch of a button.
-Many models come with rain sensors that automatically close the skylight when it detects moisture.
+Electric venting skylights open and close at the touch of a button or wall switch.
+Most models include rain sensors that automatically close the skylight when moisture is detected, and many integrate with smart home systems for scheduled ventilation.

 Best for:

-Additional cost factor: You will need an electrician to run wiring to the skylight location, which can add $200-$500 to the project.
+Additional cost factor: You will need an electrician to run wiring to the skylight location, which adds $200-$500 to the project on top of the skylight and installation cost.

 Solar-Powered Venting Skylights: $2,200-$5,000 Installed